 19. What is the main advantage of a breeder reactor?

-a) It operates at lower temperatures compared to conventional reactors
+a) It operates at lower temperatures compared to conventional reactors.

-b) It produces more fissile material than it consumes
+b) It produces more fissile material than it consumes.

-c) It requires less maintenance
+c) It requires less maintenance.

-d) It produces less radioactive waste
+d) It produces less radioactive waste.

 20. Which nuclear reactor design operates at high temperatures and uses liquid sodium as a coolant?

-a) Pressurized Heavy Water Reactor
+a) Pressurised Heavy Water Reactor

 b) Fast Breeder Reactor